transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This Class is the validator for Administration
+This class is the validator for Administration

 <a name='T-TransCelerate-SDR-RuleEngineV4-AgentAdministrationValidator'></a>
 ## AgentAdministrationValidator `type`